 At ACPHS, all employees - including Resident Assistants - are considered Mandatory Reporters.
-Mandatory reporters are required to report all details of an incident of sexual misconduct, including the identity of the victim and the perpetrator, the date and location of the incident, and details regarding the incident if known, to the Title IX Official(s) for purposes of initiation of an investigation and appropriate action.
+Mandatory reporters are required to report all details of an incident of sexual misconduct or sexual harassment, including the identity of the victim and the perpetrator, the date and location of the incident, and details regarding the incident if known, to the Title IX Official(s) for purposes of initiation of an investigation and appropriate action.

 PRIOR TO DISCLOSURE